avalanche-foundation/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 ## Abstract

-Streaming Asynchronous Execution (SAE) decouples consensus and execution by introducing a (theoretically unbounded) transaction queue upon which consensus is performed.
+Streaming Asynchronous Execution (SAE) decouples consensus and execution by introducing a queue upon which consensus is performed.
 A concurrent execution stream is responsible for clearing the queue and reporting a delayed state root for recording by later rounds of consensus.
 Validation of transactions to be pushed to the queue is lightweight but guarantees eventual execution.